eliteSchwein/mooncord/README.md

 Important Note, you need to configure bottoken for the bot to work, and masterid to access all commands!

-* defaulttheme: global Theme for the Status Messages, your bot Admins can change the Theme per Discord Server (default: slate)
-* chromiumpath: path to your chromium binary (only needed on arm based machines otherwise just set "")

 Important Note, you might need to configure chromium path

 * statusupdateinterval: Auto Status Update per Seconds or Percent (default: 10)